hiitsgeorgemanolache/ctfs/overthewire/natas/lvl4/lvl04.md

 The `Disallow` directive indicates that the directory `/s3cr3t/` exists but should not be indexed by search engines.

 Although intended for crawlers, these paths remain publicly accessible.
-Visiting the directory directly reveals a page containing the password for the next level.
+Visiting the directory directly (http://natas3.natas.labs.overthewire.org/s3cr3t/) reveals a file (`users.txt`) containing the password for the next level.

 ## Solution

-The password for **natas4** is obtained from the `/s3cr3t/` directory.
+The password for **natas4** is `QryZXc2e0zahULdHrtHxzyYkj59kUxLQ`.